seamusdemora/PiFormulae/ControlRPiPwrAndActLEDs.md

    none rc-feedback kbd-scrolllock kbd-numlock kbd-capslock kbd-kanalock kbd-shiftlock kbd-altgrlock kbd-ctrllock kbd-altlock kbd-shiftllock kbd-shiftrlock kbd-ctrlllock kbd-ctrlrlock timer oneshot heartbeat backlight gpio cpu cpu0 cpu1 cpu2 cpu3 default-on input panic actpwr mmc1 [mmc0] rfkill-any rfkill-none rfkill0 rfkill1
    ```

-If you experiment with all of the `trigger` values here, you will learn that many of them don't seem to work, or at least provide to visual evidence.
+If you experiment with all of the `trigger` values here, you will learn that many of them don't seem to work, or at least provide no visual evidence.
 And some values work on some models - but not on others.
 You'll need to do your own experimentation to learn these values.
-The values that seem to work with the models I tested were:
+The values that seem to work with the models tested were:

 ```
 none, timer, heartbeat, default-on, mmc0: Worked consistently across tested models RPi